 Can I submit more than two letters of recommendation?

 You may, but this is not encouraged.
 The Selection Committee is best served by letters from people who know your work and interests very well, and who can speak with some expertise about your potential as an academic.
 Additional letters that do not meet that description are of little or no advantage to the candidate.
 Please submit more than two letters only if the additional letter will tell the committee something unique about your candidacy.

-Does my writing sample need to be academic?
+Does my published work or writing sample need to be academic?
 May I use materials developed for legal practice?

 Because the Selection Committee is looking for scholarly potential, the best writing sample is academic writing (original and single-authored).
 Materials from legal practice, such as briefs and memoranda, are often heavily edited and do not have the style, voice, or goals of academic writing.
 If it is necessary to submit a non-academic writing sample, please indicate why on your application and specify whether the work as been edited by someone other than yourself.

 Should my application indicate a Georgetown faculty member who could act as a mentor to my work?